PsCustomObject/PsCustomObject.github.io/_posts/2020-07-30-PowerShell-Switch-Statement.md

 ## PSItem

-We can use the $PSItem or $_ builtin variables to reference the current item that has been processed.
+We can use the $PSItem or $_ built-in variables to reference the current item that has been processed.
 When we do a simple match, $PSItem will be the value that we are matching.

 ## Switch Parameters

-Up to this point we've illustrated the basic capabilities of a switch statemnt but there is much more to explore next let's talk about **parameters** allowing to alter the way statements works.
+Up to this point we've illustrated the basic capabilities of a switch statement but there is much more to explore next let's talk about **parameters** allowing to alter the way statements works.

 ## -CaseSensitive

-As most things in PowerShell even the switch statement is *case insensitive* by default and we can use the **-CaseSensitive** parameter, in conjunction with others, to alter this defualt bahvior and only perform exact matches similar to **-cmatch**.
+As most things in PowerShell even the switch statement is *case insensitive* by default and we can use the **-CaseSensitive** parameter, in conjunction with others, to alter this default behavior and only perform exact matches similar to **-cmatch**.

 ## -RegEx

-This is one of my favourite and I use it a lot when parsing log files from my *[New-LogEntry](https://github.com/PsCustomObject/New-LogEntry)* function here is a sample snippet
+This is one of my favorite and I use it a lot when parsing log files from my *[New-LogEntry](https://github.com/PsCustomObject/New-LogEntry)* function here is a sample snippet

 ```powershell
 [string]$logMessage = '[Error] - Exception reported'